 Shyness is always depicted as a cute trait in movies and cartoons, but those who are not shy have no idea how debilitating it can actually be, especially in public situations.
 Shy people often find it difficult to express their thoughts or feelings, and that can have crippling effects on their social and professional lives.
-In this article, we take a look at shyness and examine some tips that could help us overcome it.
+In this article, we take a look at shyness and examine some tips that could help us overcome it. what is shyness

+What exactly is shyness?
+Even though we are all familiar with the term, many of us do not know how to define it and often confuse it with other feelings or conditions.
+Most of us are shy from time to time, especially when we’re facing a new situation or we’re in the company of unfamiliar people.
 Shyness is the feeling of apprehension or awkwardness some of us feel when we approach or are approached by other people.
 But here’s the catch.
 Unlike introverts, who have a grand time being on their own, shy people actively seek the company of others but are too anxious to interact with them.
 Those of us who are shy often have low self-esteem and fear rejection.
+Shy people are often very self-conscious.
+They are constantly inspecting their own behavior and beat themselves up for every mistake – real or imaginary – they make, which can prevent them from getting to know new people.
+This, in turn, can increase their perceived shortcomings and ruminative thoughts, aggravating their situation.
+Social anxiety is a stronger form of shyness, and social phobia is a crippling form of the same feeling.

+Shyness is characterized by fearing the judgment and reactions of other people.
+Shy people are highly introspective and they avoid expressing their thoughts or feelings out of fear of provoking negative reactions such as being patronized, criticized, laughed at, humiliated, or rejected.
+The fear of being judged determines shy people to avoid social situations instead of tackling them head on.
 Scientists believe shyness develops the most during the elementary school years.
 Elementary school pupils face a wide range of socioemotional problems.
 Because of poor peer relationships, some children might be the victims of social exclusion or victimization.
 Around this age, some kids start internalizing problems like having a low self-esteem or suffering from anxiety and even depression.
 During the elementary school years, some children start having academic adjustment problems.
 Due to a lack of engagement in class or the lack of intrinsic motivation, children might have a poor academic performance.
 Having a poor academic performance can increase the chances of being ridiculed, which can further aggravate the child’s shyness.

 Shyness develops from an early age

 Even though the teachers and the parents assume children are fully capable of effective social interaction, several studies have proven otherwise.
 Social skills can be learned, but unlike other essential skills for the future adult such as reading and writing, they are not included in the curriculum.
 As a result, shy students do not get the opportunity to properly develop their social skills, interact with their peers, and participate in class.
+Unfortunately, most teachers’ attempts to make shy children interact are often intimidating and they actually increase the students’ anxiety instead of convincing the children to participate in class.
+The origins of shyness are still unclear.
+However, most scientists agree shyness can come from genetic traits, personal experiences, the environment in which a child grows, or a combination of some or all these factors.

 Most shy people tend to believe that they’re one of the few people afflicted by anxious feelings in social situations.
 But in reality, about one in two American adults consider themselves shy.
 However, the prevalence of shyness varies greatly among different cultures around the world.
 Cultures that value overt confidence perceive shyness as a weakness, and people avoid being associated with the feeling.
 Other cultures value introspection and listening to others, so shy people belonging to these cultures are not stigmatized but valued.
+Western cultures believe shyness plays an important role in the social adjustment of an adult, and associate it to a variety of unwanted behaviors.
+On the other hand, Eastern cultures value quiet people.
+They place a higher value on avoiding the same of failure, and some outright promote shyness.

 Shy people are often great planners